Lokesh-D-ojha/whisper_transcriber/README.md

 Navigate into the project folder and install the required packages You are now ready to run the application

+---

 ## 📂 Project Structure

+Here’s an overview of the key files and their roles in the project.

 .
-├── main.py             # CLI entry point and user interface loop ├── recognizer.py       # Core class for audio capture & transcription
+├── main.py
+├── recognizer.py
-├── exceptions.py       # Custom exception classes
+├── exceptions.py
-├── logger_config.py    # Logging configuration
+├── logger_config.py
-├── requirements.txt    # Python package dependencies
+├── requirements.txt
-└── README.md           # You are here!
+└── README.md

 ## 🚀 Demo